Dedham, Massachusetts, in the American Civil War: The 35th musters out

+54th Massachusetts

+The 54th Massachusetts Infantry Regiment, the first all black regiment authorized to fight in the war, trained at Camp Meigs.
+The black soldiers were commanded by white officers, including Captain William Simkins of Dedham.
+John H. Bancroft served as a private in Company A. Both Bancroft and Simkins died at the Second Battle of Fort Wagner.

+On May 18, 1863, Governor John Albion Andrew presented the regiment with their colors in front of Frederick Douglass, William Lloyd Garrison, Wendell Phillips, and more than a thousand others on the parade grounds at Camp Meigs.
+That night, a grand ball was held in their honor at the Norfolk Hotel.

 Dead from other regiments

 While most soldiers served in either the 18th or 35th regiments, some served elsewhere.
 The 24th, 28th, 39th, and 56th regiments each had at least one Dedhamite who died while in the service.
 From two regiments of Massachusetts cavalry there were three Dedham men who died.
 Three died as prisoners of war.
 At Fort Wagner, one Dedham man died fighting alongside soldiers from the 54th Massachusetts Volunteer Infantry and elsewhere.
 Dedham men were buried in Virginia, the Carolinas, Louisiana, and Georgia.

 Support from home

 The women of the town immediately began working on producing supplies for the troops at the outbreak of war.
 In a span of 24 hours, they sewed 100 flannel shirts, of which 60 were sent to the state and 40 were reserved for Dedham soldiers.
 The following day, April 23, 1861, they sent the balance to Governor John Albion Andrew with the following note: